Prohect/agent_mc/crafting-notes.md

 See bind-alias-plus.cfg for call syntax, requirements, and post-run flow.

-- **Slot 14 needs NOTHING**: staging is a pure whole-stack swap, so slot 14's content is swapped into src's grid slot and swapped back.
+- **Slot 14 requires NOTHING**: staging is a pure whole-stack swap, so slot 14's content is swapped into src's grid slot and swapped back.
 That's also WHY src must be inputable: it hosts slot 14's stack during the swap.

 ### Average-stacks pattern (craft N items without refilling)